vk2fro/pyduml_menu/README.md

 # pyduml_menu

-A menu selector for hdnes pyduml script to make rooting/flashing DJI products stupidly simple.
 =======

+A menu selection system for hdnes' pyduml.py script for flashing/rooting DJI devices, which makes the process stupidly simple.

 RC's can be finicky.
 If your RC refuses to play (refuses FTP) heres a possible fix: